Qitmeer/qitmeer-docker-test/stress_testing_batch_create_transactions_script.md

     you can create more signed transactions with shell script

-    if add --send true the signed transactions will send to the node rpc,if you want bench test ,don't use this
+    if add --send true the signed transactions will send to the node rpc,if you want script test ,don't use this

     ./batch 1 30 test